When to Retire: How to Make the Right Choice

 3. Assess the Pros and Cons of the Decision

-Think about everything that is relevant to the decision — but remember to focus on your values and what is important to you.
+Think about everything that is relevant to the decision of when to retire, but remember to also focus on your values and what is important to you.

 Make lists and write down the advantages and disadvantages.

 Chang believes that there is no one correct answer when it comes to many big decisions.
-Even if you have lists of pros and cons, there is no objective truth about the best time for you to retire.
+Even if you have a list of pros and cons, there is no objective truth about the best time for you to retire.

-And, there are a variety of ways to make any answer work out for you.
+And there are a variety of ways to make any choice work out for you.

-5. COMMITMENT: The Real Secret of Making the Right Decision
+5. Commitment Is the Real Secret of Making the Right Decision

 Chang philosophizes that by committing to a decision, you empower it to become the right decision.
 Commitment is the key to a successful choice.

-When you commit to a retirement date of say May, 2018, you can begin to do everything you need to do to make that a good decision — figure out when to start Social Security, assess where to live, etc…
+When you commit to a retirement date of say May 2021, you can begin to do everything you need to do to make that a good decision, including figuring out when to start Social Security, assessing where to live, etc.

 If you are committed to your decision, then you can manipulate everything in your life to fulfill that choice.